FizaShaikh293/Portfolio/smart-mining-neural-networks/README.md

-# Neural Network Enhanced Blockchain Mining
+# Neural Network Enhanced Blockchain Mining - Fiza Shaikh

 This project demonstrates how neural networks can improve the efficiency of blockchain mining in a Proof of Work (PoW) consensus mechanism.